 We will depend on the diligence, skill and network of business contacts of the members of our investment adviser's investment committee.
-We will also depend, to a significant extent, on our investment adviser's access to the investment professionals of GSC Group and the information and deal flow generated by GSC Group's investment professionals in the course of their investment and portfolio management activities.
-Our future success will depend on the continued service of our investment adviser's investment committee.
+We will also depend, to a significant extent, on our investment adviser's access to the investment professionals of GSC Group and the information and deal flow generated by GSC Group's investment professionals in the course of their investment adviser's investment adviser's investment adviser's investment adviser's investment committee.
 The departure of any of the members of our investment adviser's investment committee, or of a significant number of the investment professionals or partners of GSC Group, could have a material adverse effect on our ability to achieve our investment objectives.
 In addition, we cannot assure you that our investment adviser will remain our investment adviser or that we will continue to have access to GSC Group's investment professionals or its information and deal flow.